9 Tips For Springtime Running

 As spring approaches, many are beginning to train outside again and we’re all for it!

-Maybe you’re excited to sign up for your first 5K, ready to start shredding pounds with some hill courses, eliminate stress with some fresh air exercise or just get rid of cabin fever.
+Maybe you’re excited to sign up for your first 5K, ready to start shedding pounds with some hill courses, eliminate stress with some fresh air exercise, or just get rid of cabin fever.
 Maybe you just felt like running…

 Get into the running groove.

 - Been a while since you did strenuous exercise?
 Schedule a physical examination with your primary care physician to ensure your body is ready to endure jogging/running.

 - Check your shoes.
 How old are they?
 Are they comfortable?
 The average running shoe lasts around 6 months if they average 9-12 miles per week of running (that is running ONLY).
 If you’re buying brand new shoes, I suggest walking in them for about 2 weeks as a break-in period.

 - Go easy on yourself.
 People make a common mistake of setting unrealistic running goals.
 If this is your first attempt at running, start by walking 10-20 min, 3 times per week.
 If it’s been a few months since your last run, start by getting into a comfortable jog for 1 mile, 3 times per week.

 - By giving your body time to rest, you can help to avoid the dreaded shin splints.
 Building up to longer distances can also keep you from getting burned out.

 - I highly recommend wearing a heart rate monitor to assure you stay in a healthy and safe heart rate range so that you don’t overstress your cardiovascular system.
 You can calculate your max heart rate by performing this simple formula (220-age=Max HR).
 I suggest 60 percent of that max heart for a comfortable and safe running pace.